Guide to Marijuana Use and Insurance for 2019

-But whether it’s being used as medicine or for leisure, the marijuana legalization trend has resulted in myriad state laws that conflict with the federal government’s official position on the production, possession and consumption of cannabis.
+Whether it’s being used as medicine or for leisure, the swift-moving marijuana legalization trend has resulted in myriad state laws that conflict with the federal government’s official position on the production, possession, and consumption of cannabis.
 What’s more, the particulars of individual state laws are anything but uniform, and what’s considered legal in one state may be unlawful in another — even if they both allow for some degree of marijuana possession or consumption.

 As a result, the insurance implications are as varied as they are complicated.

-To help you wade through these muddy waters, insuranceQuotes offers some key considerations for marijuana’s impact on various components of the insurance industry.
+To help navigate these muddy waters, insuranceQuotes offers some key considerations for marijuana’s impact on various components of the insurance industry.

 Marijuana and homeowners insurance